-Annuity Principal Calculator
+Annuity Principal Calculation

 The calculation of the principal for the annuity payout is used if we need to find out how much capital (principal) we need to save (or obtain in some other manner) to be able to pay the annuity in the required amount and frequency through the requested period.
 Let’s say we want to improve our pension, and the goal is to achieve a monthly annuity payout of $1,000 through the first 20 years.
 By calculating the principal for the annuity payout, we will find out what amount we need to save to be able to pay the required annuity.
 The annuity payout calculator (above) offers such a calculation.